- How do I estimate my health care costs?

 You can also choose a tax-advantaged option for saving money for health care.
 If you have a qualifying High-Deductible Health Plan (HDHP), you can open a Health Savings Account (HSA).
 High-deductible plans typically have the lowest monthly premium, but your out-of-pocket costs can be higher if something happens.
 Setting aside money in an HSA can help you pay those expenses.
 If you’re insured through your job, your employer might open one for you.
 If not, a financial planner can help you open one.

 So, what can you use your HSA to buy?
-Eligible expenses can include:
+Qualified medical expenses can include:

 HSAs have many tax advantages.
 “Contributions are not taxed.
 They receive tax-free growth on investments.
 And they’re not taxed when used for health care expenses,” says Ryan McCarty, C.F.P.
 He’s a financial planner at McCarty Money Matters.